BabatundeOnabajo/Kiev-to-Kyiv/README.md

 It was submitted to the 2022 CivicCode Hackathon under the category **Empowerment**.
 It was also submitted to the **DeveloperWeek Enterprise Hackathon 2022** and **Metro Hacks 2022 Hackathon**.

 # History
-Contrary to popular conception, Kyiv is a very old city.
+Contrary to popular conception, Kyiv is a very old city as are the people of Ukraine.
+The city of Kyiv is believed to have

 # Technical details
 As with all browser extensions, the Kiev to Kyiv browser extension is built in the following languages: HTML, CSS, JavaScript as well as JSON.
 The browser extension uses regular expressions within the JavaScript language to dynamically change references of "Kiev" to "Kyiv".